 We are aware of several limitations in our study.
 Firstly, this was a single-centre analysis with a limited number of patients.
 Certainly, the design of this non-controlled study diminishes the power of the results.
-However, the study design is due to the fact that this analysis was part of a larger real life study on the causes and efficacy of treatment of CC which has been running in since 2009.
-Thus confirmation of these results requires the design of the randomized controlled trial.
-Secondly, blood cell count was evaluated in two blood samples but only the higher value for each patient was included in the analysis.
-This seems to be an unresolved issue in different studies with no consensus, to date.
+However, the study design is due to the fact that this analysis was part of a larger real-life study on the causes and efficacy of treatment of chronic cough which has been running since 2009.
+Thus, confirmation of these results requires the design of a randomised controlled trial.
+Secondly, blood cell count was evaluated in two blood samples, but only the higher value for each patient was included in the analysis.
+This seems to be an unresolved issue in different studies with no consensus, to date [56-58].
 The third limitation could be a potential selection bias associated with the recruitment of patients in the tertiary cough clinic in a university hospital (a reference centre).
-This may have increased the proportion of patients with difficult-to-treat CC, characterized with severe, long-lasting CC, with a history of therapy failure, which could also explain the low prevalence of BEC in this group.
+This may have increased the proportion of patients with difficult-to-treat chronic cough, characterised with severe, long-lasting chronic cough, with a history of therapy failure, which could also explain the low prevalence of BEC in this group.
 Next, a cough monitoring system was not available in our cough clinic, so the cough severity assessment was based on VAS and LCQ.
-Although VAS had not been validated in cough severity assessment and no minimal clinical important difference was established in CC so far, VAS is commonly used in clinical practice and clinical trials.
-The 30-mm cut-off point in VAS was set arbitrarily, but the same cut off has been proposed recently in COUGH-1 and COUGH-2 trials.
-Lastly, as the study was a non-experimental, real-life, cohort study, the treatment applied to patients differed in some aspects (i.e. different types of inhalers and different doses of drugs) which certainly could affect the treatment efficacy.
-Despite all these limitations, we believe that the results of this study indicating a low value of BEC as a prognostic marker could may fill the gap in knowledge on the treatable traits in the management of unselected patients with CC.
+Although VAS has not been validated in cough severity assessment and no minimal clinically important difference has been established in chronic cough so far, VAS is commonly used in clinical practice and clinical trials.
+The 30-mm cut-off point in VAS was set arbitrarily, but the same cut-off has been proposed recently in COUGH-1 and COUGH-2 trials [39].
+Lastly, as the study was a non-experimental, real-life, cohort study, the treatment applied to patients differed in some aspects (i.e. different types of inhalers and different doses of drugs), which certainly could affect the treatment efficacy.
+Despite all these limitations, we believe that the results of this study indicating a low value of BEC as a prognostic marker could fill the gap in knowledge on the treatable traits in the management of unselected patients with chronic cough.

-In conclusion, we found that due to its low accuracy, BEC was a weak predictor of favourable response to therapy in adults with CC treated in the tertiary cough centre.
+In conclusion, we found that owing to its low accuracy, BEC was a weak predictor of favourable response to therapy in adults with chronic cough treated in the tertiary cough centre.
 Moreover, an elevated BEC was rather uncommon in the investigated population.
-Therefore, despite the availability of BEC, its clinical utility in management of CC appears to be limited.
+Therefore, despite the availability of BEC, its clinical utility in management of chronic cough appears to be limited.